Skip to main content

 Finding Balance in a Digital World #

-In the age of AI advancement and scientism, it’s refreshing to see people who manage to walk around New York City looking up, but it doesn’t have to be only the tourists who take a moment to enjoy their surroundings.
-I won’t pretend I don’t look at my phone sometimes, but I’m trying to be more conscious and aware of how engaging these pocket-sized devices can be, and how they sometimes interrupt our connection with the physical world by competing for our attention.
+It’s refreshing to see people in New York City who still walk around looking up, and it doesn’t have to be only the tourists.
+I won’t pretend I don’t look at my phone sometimes, but I’m trying to be more conscious of how engaging these pocket-sized devices can be, and how they pull against whatever physical world is right in front of me.

 Technological Reflection #